binayak9932/gemini_styles/readme.md

-# Gemini Style Writer
+# Gemini Styles

-Gemini Style Writer is a Python script that uses the Gemini AI API to generate content in a specific writing style based on an input text file.
+Gemini Styles is a Python script that uses the Gemini AI API to generate content in a specific writing style based on an input text file.
 The script takes a style sample from a text file and a user-provided prompt, then generates new content that matches the style of the input text.

 ## Features